bluehalo/ngx-leaflet/README.md

 1. When using markers in your code, you can now use references like : ```L.icon( { iconUrl: 'assets/marker-icon.png', shadowUrl: 'assets/marker-shadow.png' } )```

 ## Changelog

-### Version 2.2.x

-#### Iterable and Key-Value Change Detection
-Changed directives to use Angular 4 iterable and key-value differs for change detection on layer and overlay bindings.
-This has the benefit of reducing the code size by reusing Angular change detection, while also adding support for array and object mutation detection.
-I decided to make this a minor version change as it it backwards compatible.

 ## Contribute